owlbarn/tutorial/book/stats/README.md

 - : float = -2.75496511397836663
 ```

-**Order Statistics**
+Besides the moments, we also use *order statistics* frequently to understand data.
 Order statistics and rank statistics are among the most fundamental tools in non-parametric statistics and inference.
-The $k^{th}$ order statistic of a statistical sample is equal to its kth-smallest value.
-The example functions of ordered statistics are as follows.
+The $k^{th}$ order statistic of a statistical sample is equal to its k-th smallest value.
+The example functions of ordered statistics are shown as follows.

 ```ocaml
 Stats.min;; (* the mininum of the samples *)